Dorothy Nickerson: Career

 In 1927, Nickerson was offered a position at the United States Department of Agriculture (USDA), where she remained until retiring in 1964.
 When she joined, color science and technology had no international standards as they came into industrial use.
 Nickerson prodded instrumental in developing the technology and use in agricultural and industrial settings.

+Nickerson was a trustee of the Munsell Color Foundation since 1942, was its president from 1973 to 1975, and assisted in the transfer of the foundation to the Rochester Institute of Technology in 1983 where it helped fund the then new Munsell Color Science Laboratory.

 Color quality control of agricultural product

 In the late 1920s Nickerson worked on usage of disk color mixture to define the color quality of cotton and other agricultural products and the conversion of disk mixture data into the CIE colorimetric system of 1931.

 Standardization of light sources for color assessment and color rendering

 In the late 1930s, a major occupation was the development of defined light sources for visual assessment of color quality.
 Later, she was also active in the development and promotion of standard methods for the definition of color rendering of lights.

 Color tolerance specification

 In 1936 Nickerson published the first color difference formula for industrial use, based on the addition of increments of Munsell hue, chroma, and lightness scale values.
 In 1943, together with Newhall, she published realistic representations of a three-dimensional perceptually approximately uniform optimal object color solid.
 In 1944, together with her assistant K. F. Stultz, she published a colorimetric color difference formula, known as the Adams–Nickerson–Stultz formula, that in modified form eventually became the CIE 1976 L*,a*,b* (CIELAB) color space and difference formula.